rdboboia/pwned-password-checker/README.md

 ### About my implementation (disclaimer)
 Since my app is dependant of an external API, I didn't followed some well-known best practices on purpose.
 My goal was to make the implementation as fast and simple as possible.
 Another reason is that I wanted the entire app to be in only one file.
 However, I might consider a further update with a more modular and maintainable approach.
+Update: working on it! :D

 ### How it works
 The app can be called from the console or directly by executing the .jar which will launch the app with a GUI.